Back and Sides

 The base price of all guitars except the hand carved arch top is $1500.00.
 This includes a neck made of mahogany, Sitka Spruce top, back and side wood of Rosewood, Maple or Walnut.
 There are numerous options and changes that can be made at an up charge, but many are included.
 To determine what your choice of guitar will cost call for an estimate at (250) 764-7440.

-Here is a collection of photos of the building process and the shop where all guitars are built.
-The most important factor of building a fine long lasting guitar is the enviroment in which it is built.
+Here is a collection of photos of repairs and the building process in the shop where all guitars are built.
+The most important factor of building a fine long lasting guitar is the environment in which it is built.
 The humidity must be kept at a constant 40% and the temperature at 20'C. A guitar built at a higher humidity will certainly crack when exposed to low humidity, like in a winter cabin heated with a fireplace.

 Sitka spruce is the top wood standard of the modern era.
 It’s used on 85-90 percent of the guitars built today.
 Its dynamic range is very broad, allowing for everything from aggressive strumming and flatpicking to fingerpicking.
 Sitka spruce is the choice for an all-around great guitar.
 It goes Well With all styles of guitars and players.

 Engelmann is also known as white, European or German spruce.
 It is usually visually distinguishable from Sitka by its creamier complexion.
 Engelmann trees these days are so small and master grade wood is difficult to find.
 Engelmann has a mature tone, and yields a slightly richer midrange than Sitka, which makes a guitar sound a bit older.
 It needs less time than spruce to open up.It really goes well with all styles of guitars and players.